Enhanced Tactical Computer

-The Enhanced Tactical Computer or ETC is a portable rugged computer, built by Elbit Systems, and used by the US Military.
-It is a modular system, built using COTS hardware, and enclosed in MIL-STD 810 cases, build to withstand harsh conditions and temperatures from -25° to 55°C.
+The Enhanced Tactical Computer or ETC is a portable rugged computer, built by Elbit Systems, and used by the United States Department of Defense.
+It is a modular system, built using COTS hardware, and enclosed in MIL-STD 810 cases, build to withstand harsh conditions and temperatures from -25° to 55°C. The ETC is designed to be used with Military Standard thermal and night vision goggles.